avetica/moodle-availability_coursepayment/README.md

 See version control for the complete history.
 Major changes in this version will be listed below.

+- 2018081600 Implementation of the privacy null provider
 - 2017083100 Add support for payment standalone page